This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 Wound swabs should be taken following wound cleansing (and debridement if appropriate) from wounds which are critically colonised or clinically infected.
 The following wound types should be swabbed:

-If the wound is clinically infected, then a swab is taken and patient is started on systemic antibiotics.
 The swab result is to confirm that the antibiotic regime is the appropriate one.
 If indicated, change antibiotics in response to swab.

-For suspected critically colonised wounds a two week anti-microbial dressing challenge without microbiological swabbing is appropriate.
+For suspected critically colonised wounds a two-week anti-microbial dressing challenge without microbiological swabbing is appropriate.